-U of G’s Library is a resource available to all students, offering information on time management, writing and research help, learning groups, workshops, and resources and support for Online Learning.
+U of G’s Library is a resource available to all students, offering information on time management, writing and research help, learning groups, workshops, and resources and support for learning in person or virtually.
 Visit the U of G Library.

 The Gryphons Nest initiative is designed to connect our first-year students living off campus with a community of peers from their academic program.
 Upper-year students support communities of 40-50 students, sharing campus resources and involvement opportunities, reaching out for 1-on-1 check-ins, and organizing community-building and academic-focused programming to help students make connections, succeed academically and navigate their transition to life at U of G. For more information on the Gryphons Nest initiative, please watch the video or visit the website.

 Whether you are studying or working on campus or from home, stay informed about how we are keeping our community safe together.
 Visit the U of G COVID-19 website to learn more about how we are handling the pandemic, including putting the safety of our community at the forefront of everything we do.

 Ontario Veterinary College

 Associate Professor Janet Beeler-Marfisi (Ontario Veterinary College) is breaking down the walls of the classroom to provide interactive and engaging material in her mostly virtual course, with some face-to-face class time for selected laboratory work.

 Learn more about the novel at-home surgical practice kits being sent to OVC students.